2026-03-01

 What a Consumer Repository Looks Like

 This is the entire CI/CD configuration for a typical Node.js service.
-Compare this to the 500-line files we started with:
+Compare this to the 500-line files that were the starting point:

 That is roughly 20 lines of YAML.
 The team gets build caching, security scanning, OIDC-based AWS authentication, and a standardized deploy process without configuring any of it.